barbafh3/my-vim-config/SOLUS.md

 # Solus OS specific configurations/installations

 Section specific for Solus OS.
-Since many packages are not present in their repos and some configurations may be different from Manjaro(my previous distro), i made this section os my README.
+Since some packages are not present in their repos and some configurations may be different from Manjaro(my previous distro), i made this section os my README.

 ------